FAQs

 • Would be open moving to Brussels or your national capital for tech policy work

-EU residents without EU citizenship will be considered if they have extensive experience, such as several years of AI lab experience or 5-10+ years of policy/lobby experience in the UK or US.
+EU / UK residents without EU / UK citizenship will be considered if they have extensive experience, such as several years of AI lab experience or 5-10+ years of policy/lobby experience in the UK or US.

 • We expect you to at least have an undergraduate degree.
 We are open to applicants from any discipline but are particularly interested in applicants with a background in computer science, public policy, or European Law.